-The Academy of Nutrition and Dietetics Diversity and Inclusion Promotion Grant provides an up to $10,000 grant to support diversity recruitment and retention projects by dietetics education programs accredited/approved by the Accreditation Council for Education in Nutrition and Dietetics, Academy affiliates, dietetic practice groups and member interest groups.
+The Academy of Nutrition and Dietetics Inclusion, Diversity, Equity and Access Promotion Grant provides an up to $10,000 grant to support diversity recruitment and retention projects by dietetics education programs accredited/approved by the Accreditation Council for Education in Nutrition and Dietetics, Academy affiliates, dietetic practice groups and member interest groups.

-The Diversity and Inclusion Promotion Grant is awarded on even years.
+The Inclusion, Diversity, Equity and Access Promotion Grant is awarded on even years.
 The 2022 application will be made available in the fall of 2021.
 Applications are due by March 1, 2022.
 All applicants will be notified of the status of their applications by May 2022.

-- Proposals should address recruitment and retention of an underrepresented group within the profession as outlined by the Academy's Diversity and Inclusion Statement.
+- Proposals should address recruitment and retention of an underrepresented group within the profession as outlined by the Academy's Inclusion, Diversity, Equity and Access Statement.

 - Applicant must represent a dietetics education program accredited/approved by the ACEND®, Academy affiliate, dietetic practice group or member interest group.

 - Proposal must identify a project director who will be the Academy's contact during the grant timeline.
 The project director must be an RDN who is an Active member of the Academy.
-Members of the Diversity and Inclusion Committee and the Academy Board of Directors are not eligible to apply.
+Members of the Inclusion, Diversity, Equity and Access Committee and the Academy Board of Directors are not eligible to apply.